-When I first ordered Sakara back in 2015, I was slightly hesitant to commit to the cost.
+When I ordered Sakara back in 2015, I hesitated to commit to the cost.
 I mean, over $250 for three days of meals?
-Could a meal delivery really be worth all that money?
+Could a meal delivery be worth all that money?

 Well, it’s been six years since that first order, and – as a devoted Sakaralite – it’s time I fully break down why I believe Sakara is worth it and what you can expect to receive with your order.

 Plus, keep reading because I give you some professional, insider tips on maximizing your meal program (and your dollars) when ordering from Sakara.
 I even snuck in a 20% discount code for you, too.

 First, it’s important to clear the air and address one of the most common questions I receive when talking to others about Sakara.
 First, please consider that what you’re receiving from Sakara is more than just meals.

 It’s an introduction to a lifestyle – a new way of thinking – and a world of high-quality, researched-back products that have the power to act as food as medicine.

 If you’re rolling your eyes, read the real-life client reviews of Sakaralites (scroll down to ‘Real Client Stories’) and how eating aligned with Sakara’s pillars of nutrition changed their life.
 And, refreshingly, it’s not all about weight loss.
 These stories are just the beginning of the transformations clients experienced when choosing Sakara.

 Read next: The Truth on Sakara Weight Loss

 Plus, think of all of the potential money saved on doctor appointments, supplements, and prescriptions by simply changing the food you choose to eat.
 There are numerous studies on the impact of anti-inflammatory diets and how it affects our overall health, and Sakara certainly delivers there.
 Pun intended.

 Read more about why Sakara is worth it and explore the nine pillars of nutrition here.